Lakinator/Project_Shapes/README.md

 # Project_Shapes
-A project that i about 2D and 3D shapes in Java
+A project that is about 2D and 3D shapes in Java